Chapter 7 - SNOW JOKE!

 The newspapers for the Birmingham week contained little or nothing else of the exploits of Laurel and Hardy though, to be fair, perhaps there was nothing to tell.
 The Birmingham News told us only:

 What Laurel & Hardy think about Birmingham must remain a mystery, for they were much too concerned with the weather to talk about impressions of anything - but the weather.
 It is a tribute to our English climate that it has so 'tamed' them that, after one month's stay, their approach to it already has a native enthusiasm, and huddled over a tiny fire of cinders with two small sullen logs atop, they spoke as wistfully and with as wry a smile of sunny skies and the 28 degrees they left in Hollywood, as might any Englishman.

 Having digested all this information, one can only presume that Laurel and Hardy spent the rest of the week drinking cups of tea in front of a meagre log fire.
 The important issue, though, is that they had had two weeks preparing their act away from the prying eyes of the London critics, and were now ready to rise up and take London by storm.

-[Please note that the published book has over 120 photographs and illustrations.]
+[Please note that the 1993 First Edition has around 120 photographs and illustrations.]

 [This extract is fully copyrighted.
 Permissions for its use elsewhere, must be sought from the copyright holder - A.J Marriot]